How to do an invoice

 Word invoice template

 Creating an invoice in Word has a lot of limitations, for example with the layout you can choose.
-If you choose to use a word template, make sure you save the invoice as a PDF file so your customer can’t edit it.
+If you do use a word template, make sure you save the invoice as a PDF file so your customer can’t edit it.

 PDF invoice template